 How many calories?

-This easy and healthy version of Chinese broccoli chicken clocks in at only 215 calories without the cashews or rice.
+This recipe clocks at only 215 calories without cashews or rice.
 And this yummy entrée is perfect if you are in the market for a low-calorie but delicious and filling meal.

 Here’s what you will need to make this recipe: